wallarm/product-documentation/docs/latest/user-guides/vulnerabilities.md

 Active vulnerabilities and vulnerabilities fixed less than a month ago are rechecked once a day.
 Vulnerabilities that were fixed more than a month ago are rechecked once a week.

 Depending on the initial vulnerability detection method, the testing is performed by either **Vulnerability Scanner** or the **Active Threat Verification** module.
-The configuration settings for the automated recheking process can be controlled via the [**Configure**](#configuring-vulnerability-detection) button.
+The configuration settings for the automated rechecking process can be controlled via the [**Configure**](#configuring-vulnerability-detection) button.

 It is not possible to recheck vulnerabilities that were detected passively.